 IF YOU DRIVE: If the sky is clear, it is fun to take the tram at Alyeska Resort up to the top of the mountain at 2,300 feet, where you can enjoy the magnificent view of Cook Inlet and have lunch, if you like.
-Although the Visitor’s Center at Portage Glacier is closed in the winter, it is a short (5 mile) pleasant drive down a side road where you can see glaciers fairly close on the sides of the mountains alongside which you drive.
+Although the Visitor’s Center at Portage Glacier is closed until Memorial Day, it is a short (5 mile) pleasant drive down a side road where you can see glaciers fairly close on the sides of the mountains alongside which you drive.

-Traveling from Anchorage to Fairbanks (Fair date Friday, April 26, 2019)
+Traveling from Anchorage to Fairbanks (Fair dates Monday-Tuesday, May 4-5, 2020)